isovector/draconian-results/pho.md

 ### Stronger province-wide restrictions

 The PHO has strengthened province-wide restrictions.
-These restrictions came into effect March 29 at 11:59 pm and will be kept in place until further notice based on direction from the PHO.
-They
+These restrictions came into effect March 29 at 11:59 pm and last to May 25 at midnight.
+They include:
-include:

 -   The variance allowing indoor religious gatherings and worship services between March 28 and May 13 is suspended